 We met somebody or two; things are going peachy, maybe even better than we expected.
 We’re loving life, and life is sweet-loving us.
 Cue us as Justin Timberlake with Madonna, Christina Aguilera, and Britney Spears during that unforgettable 2003 moment.
 Madonna is our minds, Christina our bodies and Britney, obvi, our souls.

 Don’t be embarrassed if you didn’t remember this one at first, but during Jay-Z and Alicia Keys’ 2002 VMA performance of “Empire State of Mind,” Lil Mama climbed onstage and made a spectacle of herself and forced her way into their set (skip to the 5:45 mark in the clip below to get straight to the action).
-There are two options for this one: We’re Jay and Alicia, and Lil Mama is 2020, hoisting despair on us without a heads up; Or, we’re Lil Mama — not really sure how we got here, but we’re still trying to have a good time doing it, even from iso.
+We’ve never resonated with Lil Mama more — not really sure how we got here, but we’re still trying to have a good time even from iso.
 Either way though, we just want it to be over.

 Being on Zoom, Google Hangouts or FaceTime constantly, it feels like all of a sudden, the intimate parts of our personal lives are no longer so intimate.
 There are cameras everywhere 25/8, and we think our co-workers might’ve seen us naked.
 While hosting the VMAs in 2015, Miley Cyrus had several malfunctions that led to cameras snapping her breasts, and we’ve never related harder.